humanrelationshins/cldr/README.md

 ### Usage and installation

 cldr.js has no external dependencies.
-You can include it in the script tag of your page, as shown in Getting Started above, and you're ready to go.
+You can include it in the script tag of your page and you're ready to go.

 ```html
 <script src="cldr.js"></script>
 ```

+You can download it by clicking "Download ZIP" in the top right menu of this page.

 ```javascript
 // Load the appropriate portion of CLDR JSON data.